-Researchers show 'neural fingerprints' of memory associationsJune 26th, 2012 in Neuroscience /
+Researchers show 'neural fingerprints' of memory associationsJune 26, 2012 in Medicine & Health / Neuroscience

 Researchers have long been interested in discovering the ways that human brains represent thoughts through a complex interplay of elec-trical signals.
 Recent improvements in brain recording and statistical methods have given researchers unprecedented insight into the physical processes under-lying thoughts.
 For example, researchers have begun to show that it is possible to use brain recordings to reconstruct aspects of an image or movie clip someone is viewing, a sound someone is hearing or even the text someone is reading.

 A new study by University of Pennsylvania and Thomas Jefferson University scientists brings this work one step closer to actual mind reading by using brain recordings to infer the way people organize associations between words in their memories.

 The research was conducted by professor Michael J. Kahana of the Department of Psychology in Penn's School of Arts and Sciences and graduate student Jere-my R. Manning, then a member of the Neuroscience Graduate Group in Penn's Perelman School of Medicine.
 They collaborated with other members of Ka-hana's laboratory, as well as with research faculty at Thomas Jefferson University Hospital.

 Their study was published in The Journal of Neuroscience.

 The brain recordings necessary for the study were made possible by the fact that the participants were epilepsy patients who volunteered for the study while awaiting brain surgery.
 These participants had tiny electrodes implanted in their brains, which allowed researchers to precisely observe electrical signals that would not have been possible to measure outside the skull.
 While recording the-se electrical signals, the researchers asked the participants to study lists of 15 randomly chosen words and, a minute later, to repeat the words back in which-ever order they came to mind.